camilla007/camilla007/README.md

 - 👋 Hi, I’m @camilla007 Camilla Buys (she/her), Developer since 2013.
 CTO since 2020.
-- 👀 I’m interested in fintech and insurtech innovation, Vim, Python and Linux.
+- 👀 I’m interested in fintech and insurtech innovation, Vim, Python, Linux and AWS.
 - 🌱 I’m always learning more about coding and new topics in tech.
 - 💞️ I’m looking to collaborate on any fun projects that fit my current interests.
 - 📫 How to reach me: @msfaceless on most platforms.